-If you have started seeing a black border around your computer display then maybe you are wondering why this has happened and what you can do to fix this problem.
+If you have started seeing a black border around your computer display, then maybe you are wondering why this has happened and what you can do to fix this problem.
 The black bar could also appear on just the sides or bottom.
-This post will show you how to get rid of this black border or bar around the screen or monitor in Windows 10 PC or Surface Pro device.
+This post will show you how to get rid of this black border or bar around the screen or monitor in Windows PC or Surface Pro device.

-Black border on Monitor in Windows 10
+Black border or bar on Side around Screen in Windows or Surface device

 If you face this issue, there are three things you could try to fix this issue: